edoliberty/streaming-quantiles/README.md

     $ python kll.py -h

-	usage: kll.py [-h] [-k K] [-t {int,string,float}] optional arguments:
+    usage: kll.py [-h] [-k K] [-t {string,int,float}] optional arguments:
-        -h, --help            show this help message and exit -k K                  controls the number of elements in the sketch which is 3k+log2(n), where n is the length of the stream.
+	      -h, --help            show this help message and exit -k K                  controls the number of elements in the sketch which is at most 3k+log2(n). n is the length of the stream.
-        -t {int,string,float}
+          -t {string,int,float}
-                              defines the type of stream items.
+                                defines the type of stream items, default="string"

 For convenience, the class StreamMaker is also included.